Presbyterianism: Brazil

 In Brazil, the Presbyterian Church of Brazil (Igreja Presbiteriana do Brasil) totals approximately 1,011,300 members; other Presbyterian churches (Independents, United, Conservatives, Renovated, etc.) in this nation have around 350,000 members.
 The Renewed Presbyterian Church in Brazil was influenced by the charismatic movement and has about 131 000 members as of 2011.
-The Conservative Presbyterian Church was founded in 1940 and has eight presbyteries.
-The Fundamentalist Presbyterian church in Brazil was influenced by Karl McIntire and the Bible Presbyterian church USA and has around 1 800 members.
-The Independent Presbyterian Church in Brasil was founded in 1903 by pastor Pereira, has 500 congregations and 75 000 members.
-The United Presbyterian Church in Brazil has around 4 000 members.
+The Conservative Presbyterian Church in Brazil was founded in 1940 and has eight presbyteries.
+The Fundamentalist Presbyterian church in Brazil was influenced by Carl McIntire and the US Bible Presbyterian Church and has around 1 800 members.
+The Independent Presbyterian Church of Brazil was founded in 1903 by Rev. Eduardo Carlos Pereira, has 500 congregations and 75 000 members.
+The United Presbyterian Church of Brazil has around 4 000 members.
 There are also ethnic Korean Presbyterian churches in the country.
-The Evangelical Reformed Church in Brazil has Dutch origin.
-The Reformed Churches in Brazil were recently founded by the Canadian Reformed Churches with the Reformed Church in the Netherlands (liberated).
+The Evangelical Reformed Churches in Brazil has Dutch origin.
+The Reformed Churches in Brazil were recently founded by the Canadian Reformed Churches with the Reformed Churches in the Netherlands (Liberated).

 Congregational churches present in the country are also part of the Calvinistic tradition in Latin America.